-Python Program to Duplicate or Copy Numpy Array
+Python Numpy - Duplicate or Copy Array Data to Another Array

 Python Numpy - Duplicate or Copy Array

 You can copy a numpy array into another.
-Copying array means, a new instance is created, and the elements of the original array are copied into new array.
+Copying an array means that a new instance is created, and the elements of the original array are copied into the new array.

-To copy array data to another using Python Numpy library, you can use numpy.ndarray.copy() function.
+To copy array data to another using the Python Numpy library, you can use the numpy.ndarray.copy() function.

 Syntax